The Active Matter group at the Department of Applied Physics is now looking for an outstanding

 Your experience and ambitions

-We are looking for an ambitious and highly motivated postdoctoral researcher with a PhD in physics (technical physics, applied physics), chemistry (physical chemistry, electrochemistry, chemical engineering) or nanoscience/nanotechnology.
+We are looking for a talented and highly motivated student with a Master’s degree in physics (technical physics, applied physics), chemistry (physical chemistry, electrochemistry, chemical engineering) or nanoscience/nanotechnology.
 We value excellent communication skills (fluency in written and spoken English); ability to find information independently; excellent problem-solving skills; attention to detail; ability to use the language of physics (models, equations, reasoning) to describe, analyze and model the experimental observations; and excellent self-management skills (organization of your own time, work, data and notes).
-We strongly value previous experience in student supervision, writing and revising manuscripts, and efforts and interest to apply for external funding to support your own research ideas and projects.
-Your PhD should be from a relevant topic and you should be already skilled in several of the following techniques:
+Previous experience in experimental physics and chemistry are considered as strong assets.

 What we offer